Wyoming Surety Bond Overview

 Types of Wyoming Surety Bonds

-- License bonds– mandatory as part of the business applications for a number of businesses who want to get licensed in Wyoming.
+- License bonds – mandatory as part of the license applications for a number of businesses in Wyoming.

-- Construction bonds– contractors who bid or work on public projects in Wyoming may often encounter this requirement.
+- Construction bonds – contractors who bid or work on public projects in Wyoming will often encounter this requirement.

 When applying for a business license in Wyoming, your application will in many cases need to be accompanied by a license bond.
-The purpose of the bond is simple: to protect the state and your clients against any fraudulent or unlawful business methods.
+The purpose of the bond is simple: to protect the state and individuals against any fraudulent or unlawful business methods.

-If you violate the agreement, an affected side has the right to file a claim using the license bond as foundation.
+If you violate the agreement, any affected side has the right to file a claim using the license bond as foundation.
 You and the bond provider will be held legally responsible for making good on any valid claim.
-Our advice to business owners is to be careful about every type of agreement they enter, as well as to follow legislative updates in their state, so as to avoid bond claims.

 According to the Wyoming Little Miller Act, when a construction contractor wants to work on a state project, they will usually need to post a construction bond first.